 2. What causes newborn baby acne?

-These hormones aggravate the sebaceous glands causing pimples to break out on the newborn’s face, usually on the cheeks, nose and forehead, but sometimes on baby’s neck, back and chest too.
+These hormones aggravate the sebaceous glands causing pimples on the newborn’s face, usually on the cheeks, nose, and forehead, but sometimes on the baby’s neck, back, and chest too.

 Interesting fact: Newborn baby acne is more common in boys.